Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 • Recognise the importance of looking after their wellbeing

 Wellbeing in the City also promotes the value of volunteering.
 Samaritans volunteers regularly tell us that they get out much more than they put in as a volunteer.
 They receive a comprehensive training and support and mentoring in their branches.

 Samaritans has more than 20,000 volunteers who run 201 branches in the UK and the Republic of Ireland.

 Active, empathetic listening, which Samaritans volunteers learn, is a valuable skill, effective in many spheres from business and education to medicine and care.
 It builds relationships, encourages trust and creates a safe environment to share thoughts and feelings.

 Feeling listened to can elicit a sense of relief, being cared for, and can help the healing process (physical and emotional).

 Not only will Wellbeing in the City help create happier and healthier staff, but it will improve productivity.
-In 2016 and 2017, 12.5 million working days were lost due to work-related stress, depression or anxiety[i].
-And the cost to UK employers is huge - an estimated £13.94 billion[ii].
+In 2016 and 2017, according to the Health and Safety Executive 12.5 million working days were lost due to work-related stress, depression or anxiety.
+And the cost to UK employers is huge - an estimated £13.94 billion.

 Together, we can create a network of support across the legal community.
 With your help and a commitment to listening, we believe the initiative can change lives, and save them.